ddella/OpenSSL/Private Key Anatomy/README.md

 ```
 ![Alt text](/images/rsa-priv-key-asn.jpg "RSA Private key in ASN.1")
 ## RSA Private Key with a bit of math
 Representation of an RSA 512-bit private key with a bit of math.
 I wanted to keep this as simple as possible.
 It gives an idea of how those numbers are calculated.
-In reality, there's way more than what you see here.
+In reality, it's way more complicated than what you see here.

 ![Alt text](/images/rsa-priv-key.jpg "RSA Private key")
 ***